Los Angeles Hit and Run Defense Lawyer

 What can you do to protect yourself if you are involved in a hit-and-run accident?
 This is the crucial question on most people's minds when they call me after being involved in a hit-and-run accident in Los Angeles and the San Fernando Valley.

-The first thing I would suggest as a defense lawyer is to deal with the situation versus burying your head in the sand and doing nothing.
-By not facing it, you make the situation worse.
+The first thing I would suggest as a defense lawyer is to address the situation rather than burying your head in the sand and doing nothing.
+By not facing it, you exacerbate the situation.
 People get in accidents every day, and the police and prosecutors know that this is a fact of life in a busy metropolis like Los Angeles County.
-They cannot accept those who do not live up to their responsibilities.
+They cannot accept those who fail to meet their responsibilities.

 So, my first piece of advice is to shift the tide in your favor by sitting down with an experienced criminal defense attorney who has traveled the road you are about to travel and has had success protecting their client's reputation, freedom, and criminal record.
 With over 25 years of practice, I can provide you with the relief and reassurance you need during this challenging time, ensuring you are not alone in this process.